eclipse-sprotty/sprotty-website/hugo/content/docs/actions_and_protocols.md

 title: 'Communication and Protocols'
 weight: 500
 ---
 Sprotty uses actions to communicate between `ModelSource` and `ActionDispatcher` regardless if the model source is local or remote.
 The core of this communication follows specific protocols.
 This Chapter will give an overview of these protocols and their used actions.

 ## Actions

 Actions are plain JSON serializable objects so that they can easily be passed through all kinds of APIs.
 They can be distinguished through their `KIND` string property.
 In this section, the most important actions for understanding the basic communication protocols are described.
 For more info on existing actions see [actions.ts](https://github.com/eclipse-sprotty/sprotty/blob/master/packages/sprotty-protocol/src/actions.ts)

 ### ComputedBoundsAction

 Sent from the client to the model source to transmit the result of bounds computation for micro-layout.
 This is sent as a response to a RequestBoundsAction

 ### RequestBoundsAction

 Sent from the model source to the client to request bounds for the given model.
 This triggers the micro-layout computation.

 ### RequestModelAction

 Sent from client to model source to request a new model.
 Usually, this is the first action sent to initiate the communication.
 Optionally this can contain an `options` object containing configuration for the `DiagramServer`, like properties for `needsClientLayout` and `needsServerLayout`.

 ### SetModelAction

 Sent from the model source to the client to set the model.
 It contains the schema for the new graph.
 Should a model already exist in the client, it is overwritten.

 ### UpdateModelAction

 Sent from model source to client to update the current model.
-Allows animating the transition from the old to the new model and contains properties for the transistion.
+Allows animating the transition from the old to the new model and contains properties for the transition.

 ## Protocols

 Based on where layouting should be done there are 3 different protocols through which the `DiagramServer` and client can communicate.
 On the client-side, this can be configured through the `configureViewerOptions` in the dependency injection container.

 ```Typescript
 configureViewerOptions(context, {
     needsClientLayout: false,